 ./pants help python_awslambda

-Then, in your BUILD file, create a
+Then, in your BUILD file, make sure that you have a

-python_library target with the handler file included in the
+python_sources target with the handler file included in the

 python_awslambda target and define the